muratk5n/thirdwave/en/2015/04/dictators-handbook-mesquita.md

 partly because of Che’s popularity, which made him a potential rival for authority.
-Castro sent Che on a mission to Bolivia, but towards the end of March 1967 Castro simply cut off Guevara’s support, leaving him stranded.
-Captain Gary Prado Salmon, the Bolivian officer who captured Che, confirmed that Guevara told him that the decision to come to Bolivia was not his own, it was Castro’s.
-One of Fidel’s biographers remarked, "in a very real sense Che followed in the shadows of Frank Pais, Camilo Cienfuegos, Huber Matos, and Humberto Sori Marin [all close backers of Castro during the revolution].
-Like them, he was viewed by Castro as a ‘competitor’ for power and like them, he had to be moved aside ‘in one manner or another.’
+Castro sent Che on a mission to Bolivia, but towards the end of March 1967 Castro simply cut off Guevara’s support, leaving him stranded...
 Che Guevara was killed in Bolivia but at least he escaped the ignominy of execution by his revolutionary ally, Fidel Castro.
 Humberto Sori Marin was not so ‘fortunate.’
 Marin, the commander of Castro’s rebel army, was accused of conspiring against the revolution.
 In April 1961, like so many other erstwhile backers of Fidel Castro, he too was executed."

 Political transitions are filled with examples of supporters who help a leader to power only to be replaced.
 This is true whether we look at